Lockheed Martin Aeronautics

-Lockheed Martin Aeronautics Company is a major unit of Lockheed Martin with headquarters at Air Force Plant 4 in Fort Worth, Texas.

-Lockheed Martin Aeronautics is based in Marietta, Georgia and Palmdale, California.
+Lockheed Martin Aeronautics Company is a major unit of Lockheed Martin with headquarters at Air Force Plant 4 in Fort Worth, Texas, with additional facilities are located Marietta, Georgia and Palmdale, California.

 Palmdale is home to the Advanced Development Programs (ADP), informally known as the "Skunk Works".
 Various subassemblies are produced at locations in Florida, Mississippi, Pennsylvania, and West Virginia.

 The company draws upon the history of the former Lockheed and Martin Marietta corporations.
 While the formation of Lockheed Martin in 1995 was a merger of equals, by far the greatest contribution to Lockheed Martin Aeronautics was the product portfolio of Lockheed.
 This included the C-5, C-130, and C-141 transports as well as the F-2, F-16 (purchased from General Dynamics), F-117, F-22, and F-35 Lightning II.

 The most important project by far to Lockheed Martin Aeronautics is the F-35 Lightning II (JSF).
 Worth a potential $200bn the initial order book is approximately 3,000 excluding almost guaranteed export orders.
 Lockheed also supports its F-22 air dominance fighter in USAF service.

+History

+On May 22, 2024, the unit was sanctioned by the Chinese government due to arms sales to Taiwan.